 The two types of ossifications differ in the way new bone is formed.

-- Endochondral ossification – A cartilage is formed as precursor on which new bone is laid down whereas
+In endochondral ossification, a cartilage is formed as a precursor on which new bone is laid down.

-- Intramembranous ossification is the direct laying down of bone into the primitive connective tissue (mesenchyme).
-There is no intermediate cartilage involved.
+Intramembranous ossification is the direct laying down of bone into the primitive connective tissue (mesenchyme) and there is no intermediate cartilage involved.